tytydraco/yessleep/out/Dont_Ever_Move_to_Moongrove.md

 You see, our kitchen had large windows, which my dad seldom forgot to close the blinds to.
 I was weirded out since he didn't draw them that day, and I was more weirded out at the creature that lie on the streets clutching its knees like a pained child.
 I filled my water jug and I placed it on the table, but it made a rather loud \*clang\* noise.

-That's when the creature whipped its head around in the direction of the noise- in the vicinity, was me standing still, eyes wide at this odd looking face eyes bulging out of its socket, it was large, but in a way it reminded me of an ugly hyena.
-We maintained eyecontact for a solid 5 minutes.
-It then cracked a smile, saliva dripping out of its jaundiced teeth.
-It still gives me chills to this day.
-My dad came in a few minutes later.
+That's when the creature whipped its head around in the direction of the noise- in the vicinity, was me standing still.
+And the creature—God, the creature.
+Its limbs were wrong.
+Too long, too jagged, bending in directions that made my stomach churn.
+Its skin was a patchwork of graying flesh and sludgy, blackish veins, like it had been stitched together from the scraps of something that should have stayed dead.
+When it smiled, its jaundiced teeth were uneven, cracked like brittle bone, and I could see bits of **rotting meat stuck between them.** It didn’t just drool—it leaked, like its entire face was **slack and melting**.
+The saliva was viscous, yellowish, and pooled on the ground in thick globs.
+And when it moved?
+It didn’t walk—it skittered, limbs jerking with a snapping sound, like the tendons were **too tight or too loose**, making it stagger unevenly.
+When it ran toward me, I swear I heard **bones grinding against each other**, like its joints were sandpapered raw.
+And yet, somehow… it smiled the whole time.\*

 "Kitten?
 Oh my, how stupid of me, I forgot to draw the blinds" He muttered as he went to draw the blinds.
 "You okay love?"
 He asked me.
 "Dad.."
 I said, after a few seconds, my voice trembling.

 "I saw.. it"